Are you unhappy with the number of leads your company’s website is generating for you?

 3. Write convincing copy

-Writing copy that turns landing pages into conversion machines is both an art and science.
+Writing copy that turns landing pages into conversion machines is both an art and a science.

 Your supporting copy has to convince users that the offer is exactly what they need and it’s in their best interest to fill out the form right away.

-Other times you just need to emphasize the value and minimize the perceived-risk.
-That’s what Netflix does on their homepage.
+Other times you just need to emphasize the value and minimize the perceived risk.
+That’s what Netflix does on its homepage.

 4. Use social proof